Plugins

 Custom Commands

-When you export an asset, Kiosk runs a command stack — an ordered list of functions that execute inside your DCC app.
-Each function receives a tile_info dictionary with everything Kiosk knows about the selected file.
+When you export an asset, Kiosk runs a command stack — an ordered list of Python functions that execute inside your DCC app.
+Each function receives a file_info dictionary with everything Kiosk knows about the selected asset.

 - Open App Menu → Plugin Manager.